 Dr. Watson married Sarah Louise Smith on the 26th of February, 1861 in Salem, Massachusetts.
 She was born in Philadelphia, Pennsylvania on the 10th of December, 1834, the daughter of Peter and Sarah Cassey.
+(Mrs. Watson had been married once before).
 It states on their marriage record, that Dr. Watson was a physician living in Chatham at the time of their marriage.
 After his marriage, Dr. Watson practiced medicine for a short time in Toronto.
-Their daughter Amy was born in Toronto on the 18th of February, 1863.
+Their daughter Amy was born in Toronto on the 18th of February, 1863 (died in 1933).

 Shortly after the birth of their daughter Amy, Dr. and Mrs. Watson moved to Detroit.
 Dr. Watson gave up practicing medicine and opened a pharmacy and continued in this field until he died.
 Dr. and Mrs. Watson went on to have 4 more children, including, Donald (1865-1872), Edith, Arthur and Wendell (1872-1873).
-Mrs. Watson died on the 29th of May, 1875 at the age of 41.
+Mrs. Watson died in Detroit on the 2nd of December, 1875 at the age of 41.
 Her sons Donald and Wendell are buried near her.

 Reference: The Black Abolitionist Papers, Volumn II Canada 1830-1865.